grubbcc/anagrams/To do.md

 * update highlights immediately when highlight_words is enabled
 * try not to randomize the board panels upon endgame
 * refactor so that addWord and addWords methods take Word objects as parameters
-* long words (more than about 12 or 13 letters long) should trigger small tiles on small screens...
-* improve calculation of tile sizes
 * improve control panel layout (especially in postgame)
 * click on tilepool to randomize? (if done only in postgame, this would be easy)
 * make sure that sound only plays once when logging in